songj33/quant-factor-analysis/README.md

 ## Key Findings

-- Mean IC was approximately 0.007 with an IC IR (information ratio) of 0.078
+- Mean IC was approximately 0.007
 - The IC time series showed random oscillation around zero with no clear trend
 - The factor showed weak predictive power in this dataset, suggesting low-return-day fund flows alone may not be a strong standalone signal